rodrorivero/aws-bootcamp-cruddur-2023/journal/week4.md

 - [x] Connect Gitpod to RDS instance
 - [x] Create AWS Cognito trigger to insert user into database
 - [x] Create new activities with a database insert
-- [ ] Provision an RDS instance
-- [ ]Temporarily stop an RDS instance
-- [ ]Remotely connect to RDS instance
-- [ ]Programmatically update a security group rule
-- [ ]Write several bash scripts for database operations
-- [ ]Operate common SQL commands
-- [ ]Create a schema SQL file by hand
-- [ ]Work with UUIDs and PSQL extensions
-- [ ]Implement a postgres client for python using a connection pool
-- [ ]Troubleshoot common SQL errors
-- [ ]Implement a Lambda that runs in a VPC and commits code to RDS
-- [ ]Work with PSQL json functions to directly return json from the database
-- [ ]Correctly sanitize parameters passed to SQL to execute